Updated on 22 December 2022

 The Value of Good Reverse Logistics Management

-Good reverse logistics management is crucial to successfully running any warehouse or logistics service today.
+Good reverse logistics management is crucial to run any warehouse or logistics service today successfully.
 In 2017, the reverse logistics supply chain was valued at $415.5 billion and is expected to be worth $603.90 billion by 2025.

-Reverse logistics is not the same as traditional, forward-moving logistics.
-You can use specialized warehouse worker training programs and standardized returns logistics procedures to save money on storage and shipping costs.
+Reverse logistics is different from traditional, forward-moving logistics.
 Well-performed reverse logistics can also build a more environmentally sustainable supply chain — by cutting down on unnecessary transportation and lowering your total carbon emissions.
 Another key benefit is that you can strengthen manufacturers’ customer relationships with quick and efficient returns operations.
 This protects your business by building trust between your warehouse or logistics service and the manufacturers.

 The term “reverse logistics” includes every aspect of a company’s involvement in its product’s life after the point of sale.
 These value-added services and activities can be everything — from warranty management to repair, refurbishment, or recycling to the many physical steps needed for moving post-sale items from one place to another.